 North: Office Warehouse (OW) Vacant Land

-Single Family Residential (RS-1) Single family dwellings
+Single Family Residential Single family dwellings

+(RS-1)

-West: Single Family Residential (RS-1) Single family dwellings
+West: Single Family Residential Single family dwellings

+(RS-1)

-South: Single Family Residential (RS-1) Single family dwellings
+South: Single Family Residential Single family dwellings

+(RS-1)

 East: General Commercial Vacant Land

 (CG) Shannon Medical Center

-CMD#4 - Don Vardeman District:
+District: CMD#4 - Don Vardeman

+Neighborhood: PaulAnn Neighborhood

+Thoroughfares/Streets:

-Neighborhood: PaulAnn Neighborhood Thoroughfares/Streets: Per the Master Thoroughfare Plan (MTP), Montague Avenue is identified as Local Street.
-Local streets allow direct access to residential and commercial properties and similar traffic destinations.
+Per the Master Thoroughfare Plan (MTP), Montague Avenue is identified as Local Street.
+Local streets allow access to residential commercial properties and similar traffic destinations.
 Direct access to abutting land is essential, for all traffic originates from or is destined to abutting land.
 Through traffic should be discouraged, volumes are low, and speed is slow.
 The MTP requires Montague Avenue to have a minimum paving width of 36 feet with a 4 foot wide sidewalk installed on one side of the street Right-of-Way or a minimum paving width of 40 feet with no such sidewalk; and a minimum right-of-way width of 50 feet.
 At present the paving width is approximately 30 feet wide with a 50-foot right-of-way.
-Per the MTP, the Houston Harte Expressway Frontage Road is identified as Local Street and requires that this street have a minimum paving width of 36 feet with a 4 foot wide sidewalk installed on one side of the street Right-of-Way or a minimum paving width of 40 feet with no such sidewalk; and a minimum right-of-way width of 50 feet. present. paving width the is approximately 36 feet wide with an 80foot right-of-way.
+Per the MTP, the Houston Harte Expressway Frontage Road is identified as Local Street and requires that this street have a minimum paving width of 36 feet with a 4 foot wide sidewalk installed on one side of the street Right-of-Way or a minimum paving width of 40 feet with no such sidewalk; and a minimum right-of-way width of 50 feet.
+At present. the paving width approximately 36 feet wide with an 80foot right-of-way.
 Recommendation: